Koldy PHP Framework — Request & Response

 $files = Request::getAllFiles(); // UploadedFile[]

-UploadedFile provides methods for accessing uploaded file info (name, size, tmp path, error).
+UploadedFile provides methods for accessing uploaded file info:

 Response Types